 Latest news and research

-- Reflections on leadership in the time of COVID-19
+- Flapjack or jackboot?
+Reflections on leadership styles for the COVID-19 pandemic

 The development and maintenance of this patient safety content is made possible by an award from The Health Foundation.
 BMJ retains full editorial control over content, peer review, editing, and publication.